 Zorochristianity or Zorochristy is a new variety of Christianity with ancient roots.
 It seeks out the real ethical roots of Christianity which are to be found in the teachings of Zoroaster.
 Zorochristians are nevertheless interested in the tradition that has developed from the time of Jesus and seek to bring to light the connections between the later tradition and the earlier persian one.

-Zartochrestianism is a particular flavour of Zorochristianity, and is the one outlined on these pages.
+Zartochrestianism is a particular flavour of Zorochristianity, and is the one outlined on

 The Agatha or the Good Ones are those beings recognised as being close to Agathon the Good or of partaking of its nature.